CesarGamer27/MineLics-Launcher/README.md

 ## A Secure, custom and modern Minecraft Launcher

-The official versions in one launcher
+all The official versions in one launcher